VisionSystemsInc/vsi_common/docs/style.rst

       * This will only execute ``the_main_function_name`` when the script is being called, not sourced.

-  * **Circular imports**: While :func:`source_once` will prevent some circular source issues, this does not help in interactive mode. :func:`source_once` is disabled in interactive mode because is someone changes a file, and sources it again, they should expect to get those changes, not have it "sourced only once ever" (it is also disabled for cnf speed reasons).
-Circular dependencies are handled using the :func:`circular_source` function instead.
+  * **Circular imports**: While :bash:func:`source_once.bsh source_once` will prevent some circular source issues, this does not help in interactive mode. :bash:func:`source_once.bsh source_once` is disabled in interactive mode because is someone changes a file, and sources it again, they should expect to get those changes, not have it "sourced only once ever" (it is also disabled for cnf speed reasons).
+Circular dependencies are handled using the :bash:func:`circular_source.bsh circular_source` function instead.

     .. code:: bash